anynines/a9s-cli-v2/Readme.md

 ## Creating a Service Instance

-Creating a service instance with the name `sample-pg-cluster`:
+Creating a service instance with the name `clustered`:

-    a9s create pg instance --name sample-pg-cluster
+    a9s create pg instance --name clustered --replicas 3

 The generated YAML specification will be stored in the `usermanifests`.

 ### Creating Service Instance YAML Without Applying it

-    a9s create pg instance --name sample-pg-cluster --no-apply
+    a9s create pg instance --name clustered --replicas 3 --no-apply

 The generated YAML specification will be stored in the `usermanifests` but `kubectl apply` won't be executed.